 By learning a foreign language, you give yourself the chance to see the world in a different way.
 You can explore a new culture and access films, plays and books as they were meant to be seen and read.
 You will also increase your employability as there is always a demand for people who can speak more than one language across a very wide range of careers.
 This course focuses primarily on the natural use of language in authentic situations.
-There are four common topic areas which you will become familiar.
-In Out and About, you will cover visitor information, basic weather, local amenities, accommodation, public transport and directions.
-In Customer Service and Transactions, you will cover cafés and restaurants, shops, and dealing with problems.
-In Personal information, you will look at general interests, leisure activities, family and friends and lifestyle (healthy eating and exercise).
-Finally in Future Plans, Education and Work, you will look at the basic language of the internet, simple job advertisements, simple job applications and CVs, school and college, and work and work experience.
+There are three common topic areas with which you will become familiar.

 What skills do I need?